MohamedHamdy1984/booking-course-plugin/TIMEZONE_HANDLING.md

 - Customer checkout uses auto-detected or manually selected timezone

 ### 3. Weekly Recurring Patterns
-- Teacher availability uses weekly recurring patterns (Sunday-Saturday)
+- Provider availability uses weekly recurring patterns (Sunday-Saturday)
 - No specific calendar dates for availability - only day-of-week and time
 - Actual bookings will have specific dates when implemented